RESEARCH STARTER

 The Korean language is the sole language spoken by Koreans, both within Korea and among the global diaspora, fostering a strong sense of cultural identity and unity.
 It is part of the Ural-Altaic language group and has a high literacy rate, attributed to its logical writing system, known as Hangul in South Korea and Chosongul in North Korea.
 This alphabet, developed in the 15th century under King Sejong, consists of 24 letters and enables easy learning and communication across various regional dialects.
 While the standard dialect is based in Seoul, other dialects exist in both the North and South, ensuring mutual comprehension despite some local variations.
 The language has seen influences from Chinese, particularly in vocabulary, as well as from Western languages due to modernization.
 Phonologically, Korean is distinct from tonal languages like Chinese, relying instead on a steady rhythm and specific syllabic structures.
 Overall, the Korean language reflects the rich history and cultural heritage of the Korean people.

 The Korean language is one language spoken by all Koreans whether they live in Korea or elsewhere.
 A strong cultural identity is forged by the fact that there is only one language, and this serves to unify the people on an ethnic and national level.
 The written and spoken aspects of the language can be understood by all Korean people even if the dialect is slightly different in any area.
-There is a high literacy rate in Korea; ease of the structural format of the Korean language facilitates learning, writing, and speaking the language.
+There is a high literacy rate in Korea; the ease of the structural format of the Korean language facilitates learning, writing, and speaking the language.
 As a language system, Korean is part of the Ural-Altaic group.
 Other countries whose language is incorporated in this linguistic group are Turkey, Hungary, Finland, Mongolia, and Japan.
 The Korean language has certain characteristic differentiations when compared with other Asian languages such as Chinese and Japanese, although given the historical contact between the countries, there are some linguistic affiliations.

 History